ChristopherJMiller/ChristopherJMiller/README.md

 ### Hello! 👋

-- 🏢 Currently working at Microsoft
+- 🏢 Currently working at Microsoft to push Rust and make engineers fast with AI
 - 🔭 Find what I've worked on at [chrismiller.xyz](https://chrismiller.xyz)
 - 📫 How to reach me: hello(??)chrismiller(??)xyz